 Alice Kim, PhD

-She teaches a variety of psychology courses, including cognition, biological psychology, research methods, and introduction to psychology.
+With a background in experimental psychology and cognitive neuroscience of memory and learning, she teaches a variety of psychology courses at the undergraduate level, including cognition, research methods, and introduction to psychology.
 Alice’s research is focused on factors that impact students’ learning trajectories, including student engagement, experiential education, and application of cognitive learning principles in course design.
 Much of Alice’s research also explores student-faculty partnerships that foster the co-creation of learning and teaching.
-She is an Associate Editor for the Canadian Journal for the Scholarship of Teaching and Learning.
-Outside of higher education, Alice also partners with colleagues in industry on projects related to workplace learning.
+In addition to her teaching and research, Alice also serves as a Co-Editor for the Canadian Journal for the Scholarship of Teaching and Learning.

 Linda Carozza, PhD